Tucson Area Water

 [3] City of Tucson.
 (2011).
 City of Tucson, Arizona framework for advancing sustainability.
 Adaptation Clearinghouse. https://www.adaptationclearinghouse.org/resources/city-of-tucson-arizona-framework-for-advancing-sustainability.html

 [4] City of Tucson & Westmoreland Associates.
 (Feb.
 2011).
-Community economic security and climate action analysis. https://www.tucsonaz.gov/files/sustainability/CMS1_037899.pdf
+Community economic security and climate action analysis. (not available). https://www.tucsonaz.gov/files/sustainability/CMS1_037899.pdf

 [5] United States Conference of Mayors.
 (2022).
 Mayors climate protection agreement. https://www.usmayors.org/programs/mayors-climate-protection-center/